umeshrapol/NETFLIX_DATA_SET/README.md

-#Netflix Data Analysis Project
+# Netflix Data Analysis Project

-Project Overview
+# 📘 Project Overview

 This project explores Netflix’s content library to uncover insights into content trends, genre popularity, release patterns, and contributor impact.
 Using Python libraries like Pandas, Matplotlib, and Seaborn, we analyzed the dataset to discover meaningful patterns that can help understand Netflix’s content strategy.

-Dataset Description
+# 📂 Dataset Description

 File: netflix_titles.csv